poiyomi/PoiyomiDocs/docs/extended-features/grabpass.md

 To use Grab Pass, select the Shader version `.poiyomi/Poiyomi Toon Grab Pass`.
 Included in this Shader version, a new Grab Pass category will appear with the following settings shown below.

+**Before you start adjusting settings, please choose a GrabPass Preset!** This dropdown replaces the Rendering Preset menu in favor of specialized Grab Pass Rendering Presets.

 :::warning
 Grab Pass is an expensive feature - it has to take a screenshot every frame.
 This will always cause some amount of performance hit, so use it judiciously!
 :::